MARY’S CASE: RAPED BY HER TEACHER IN ZAMBIA

-We worked with a pro bono lawyer who brought a civil case on Mary’s behalf against the Ministry of Education, the school and the Attorney General.
+We worked with a pro bono lawyer who brought a civil case on Mary’s behalf against the Ministry of Education, the school, and the Attorney General.

-In 2008, in a landmark decision, the High Court in Lusaka awarded Mary damages ($14,000) for pain and suffering, mental torture, aggravated damages and medical expenses.
+In 2008, in a landmark decision, the High Court in Lusaka awarded Mary damages ($14,000) for pain and suffering, mental torture, aggravated damages, and medical expenses.

-Calling the police’s failure to bring charges against the teacher “a dereliction of duty,” the judge referred the case to the Director of Public Prosecutions for a possible criminal prosecution.
+Calling the police’s failure to bring charges against the teacher “a dereliction of duty,” the judge referred the case to the Director of Public Prosecutions for possible criminal prosecution.
 He further urged the Ministry of Education to set regulations to prevent more students from being raped by teachers.

 We advised Mary’s lawyers on regional and international treaties that Zambia has ratified that protect the rights of women and girls.
-As a result, the High Court judgement cites the Protocol on the Rights of Women in Africa (Maputo Protocol).
-This judgement represents a step forward for Zambia to put the Protocol into practice.
+As a result, the High Court judgment cites the Protocol on the Rights of Women in Africa (Maputo Protocol).
+This judgment represents a step forward for Zambia to put the Protocol into practice.
 In 2009, following our continued advocacy efforts, Zambia withdrew its objections to the Protocol, and the landmark ruling became final.

 To support Mary’s case, and to respond more strategically to the issue of abuse against girls, we helped convene a coalition of Zambian civil society organizations.
-The coalition put together a comprehensive project to end violence against girls in Zambia through a multi layered approach that involved:
+The coalition put together a comprehensive project to end violence against girls in Zambia through a multi-layered approach that involved:

 • Empowering girls